What's New!

 1), 3) and 5) are shown in other pages.
 The map shows also 6) S. Benedetto in Piscinula; 7) Casa di Sir John Leslie.

-(left) The view in January 2010; (right) the view from Trastevere showing the changes made during the XIXth century
+(left) The view in January 2010; (right) the view from Trastevere showing the main changes made during the XIXth century

-The side of Isola Tiberina near Ponte Quattro Capi was not impacted by the changes made at the end of the XIXth century to prevent floods, while the buildings near Ponte Cestio were pulled down to enlarge the river bed.
+The side of Isola Tiberina near Ponte Quattro Capi was not greatly impacted by the changes made at the end of the XIXth century to prevent floods, while the buildings near Ponte Cestio were pulled down to enlarge the river bed.

 (left) XVIIIth century façade of the hospital (now housing a pharmacy); (right) S. Giovanni Calibita